Pakistan faces dilemma over trade ties with India | DW | 05.04.2021

 "Cutting off such relations has been far from being practical as it puts a tremendous burden on the economically struggling Pakistan.
 Goods from India are always cheaper than from anywhere else," he said.

-Khurram Husain, a Pakistani business journalist, told DW that anti-India sentiment in the country is rooted in geopolitics, nothing else.
-"It grows and diminishes with the requirements of Pakistan's foreign policy."
+Khurram Husain, a Pakistani business journalist, told DW that anti-India sentiment is rooted in geopolitics, nothing else.
+"It grows and diminishes with the requirements of Pakistan's foreign policy," Husain said.

-Pakistan's economy is currently in the doldrums, a position made worse by a third wave of the coronavirus pandemic that has seen the reintroduction of partial lockdowns across the country.
+Pakistan's economy is currently in the doldrums, a position made worse by a third wave of the coronavirus pandemic, which has seen the reintroduction of partial lockdowns across the country.

-The economy of the Muslim nation with a population of 220 million has slid deeper into crisis since Khan took over as PM in 2018.
-In the 2-1/2 years of Khan's tenure, GDP growth fell from 5.6% to -0.4%.
+The economy of the Muslim nation, with a population of 220 million people, has slid deeper into crisis since Khan took over as PM in 2018.
+In the 2 1/2 years of Khan's tenure, GDP growth fell from 5.6% to -0.4%.

 The country is in debt to the tune of nearly $114 billion (€96.85 billion) — more than 85% of its gross domestic product.